1999 Texas Tech Red Raiders football team: Iowa State

+At No. 10 Texas

 Oklahoma

 In Spike Dykes's final game as the Red Raiders' head coach, the team came back from a 21–13 halftime deficit to win 38–28 over the Sooners.
 Dykes finished his career at Texas Tech with an overall record of 82–67–1 through 13 seasons.
 Oklahoma's offensive coordinator, Mike Leach, would serve as Dyke's successor.